GiorgioMeschi/geospatial_tools/README.md

 gdf1 = gdf1.to_crs(working_crs)
 gdf2 = gdf2.to_crs(working_crs)

-# note is cmpa is set to none facecoler is empty, otherwise linear cmpa is used.
+# note is cmap is set to none facecoler is empty, otherwise linear cmap is used.
-# also in this case quick categorical palette can be define dwith the same 3 input seen for plotting the raster
+# also in this case quick categorical palette can be define with the same 3 input seen for plotting the raster

 # add to image 2 dataframes without cmap, only contours
 tuples = [(gdf2, 'id_0', {'cmap' : None, 'edgecolor': 'white', 'colorbar' : False, 'linewidth': 0.5, 'linestyle': ':'}),
           (gdf1, 'area_ha', {'cmap' : None, 'edgecolor': 'red', 'colorbar' : False, 'linewidth': 0.5})]